Table of Contents

 Autocomplete

 Commands in command history are also added to Autocomplete (Cmd-;).
-If Preferences>General>Save copy/paste history and command history to disk is enabled, then command history will be preserved across runs of iTerm2 (up to 200 commands per user/hostname).
+If Settings>General>Save copy/paste history and command history to disk is enabled, then command history will be preserved across runs of iTerm2 (up to 200 commands per user/hostname).

 Toolbelt